 This recipe is easily adapted to a variety of seasonal fruits and is the perfect finish to a summer meal.

-The Scott Farm and Master Brewer Thomas Coleman are pleased to host an introductory class on home brewing from 10:00 am to 2:00 pm.
-The class will cover the steps necessary to make your own delicious extract/partial mash beer at home, using fresh hops, and is designed to assist in learning and evaluating craft beer styles and home brewing.
-Some of the topics included are: secrets to making professional tasting homebrew, how malt hops and yeast affect beer flavor, basic equipment, and how to properly sanitize, use & store equipment.
+Master Brewer Thomas Coleman, the former owner of Black River Brewing Co, will give an introductory class on home brewing.
+The class will be offered twice- on Sept 9 and again on Sept 24, from 10am-2 pm – and covers the steps necessary to make your own delicious extract/partial mash beer at home, using fresh hops, and is designed to assist in learning and evaluating craft beer styles and home brewing.
+Some of the topics included are: secrets to making professional tasting homebrew, how malt hops and yeast affect beer flavor, basic equipment, and how to properly sanitize, use and store equipment.
 Thomas will address questions about beer you have made in the past that came out good, bad or somewhere in between and discuss what might have gone right or wrong.
-Participants will also visit a hop yard, harvest the hops needed for their beer recipe and learn how they’re grown, harvested and used in beer recipes.
-The cost is $50.00 per person.
+Participants will also visit Scott Farm’s hop yard, harvest the hops needed for their beer recipe, and learn how they’re grown, harvested and used in beer recipes.
+The cost is $50 per person.

 Heirloom Apple Day, Sunday, October 8th, is the one day each harvest season when we introduce the flavors, textures, and history of heirloom apples to our guests.
 Ezekiel Goodband, the Scott Farm Orchardist, will offer lectures at 10 a.m., 12 noon and 2 p.m. inside the event room, where seating is available.
 Zeke will offer free samples while telling stories about his favorite in-season varieties.
 Freshly pressed that morning, our heirloom apple cider is blended with a variety of rare apples and will be available in recyclable half gallon and quart glass jars.
 Open from 9 a.m. to 5 p.m. the Scott Farm Market has a wide selection of rare apples to choose from, frozen pies ready for baking, Vermont cheeses, and other locally made products.
 Enjoy oven-fired pizza topped with heirloom apples and local cheeses, while relaxing at our picnic tables overlooking the Farm’s scenic ponds and mini-covered bridge.
 Whetstone Ciderworks will have hard cider samplings and bottles for sale.
 Cider maker Jason MacArthur uses many of Scott Farm’s heirloom cider apples in their quality hard cider.